Legal Practice Course Information Pack

 External examiners approval of the assessment process

 External examiners should approve all assessments papers that form part of the summative assessments for the course(s).
 They must also approve the corresponding assessment criteria and marking schemes.
 It is the provider's responsibility to ensure that external examiners receive this information in time for them to consider and comment on the drafts and for the provider to respond to any recommendations.
-External examiners should look, in particular, at the depth and rigor of the assessments and the coverage of the learning outcomes.
+External examiners should look, in particular, at the depth and understanding of the assessments and the coverage of the learning outcomes.
 External examiners will consider the clarity of the language used in the assessments and of the instructions to students.

 External examiner visits